 College is an amazing time in your life for so many reasons.

-What I gave you today is really just the tip of the iceberg as far as ways you can make money to give yourself maximum flexibility while still enjoying college.
+What I gave you today is really just the tip of the iceberg as far as how to make money at 18 or other age while you're at school to give yourself maximum flexibility while still enjoying college.

 If you're feeling overwhelmed and aren't sure where to start – maybe check out Upwork and just browse the different categories and see where your skills may be a fit for some freelance work.

 If you're feeling a little more entrepreneurial and have an interest in growing a more passive online income, check out our in-depth guide to creating your first profitable website.

 Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 Learn How I Built My Niche Site Empire to a Full-time Income